avatar

 Where is the money ($)?
 C Programming or Python?

-Let’s take a deeper look at annual compensation beyond averages and compare apples and oranges.
+Everyone hears about the mean or median earnings of a job.
+But let’s take a deeper look at annual compensation beyond averages and maybe compare apples and oranges.

 If you learned a programming language, how much money can you expect to earn from a specialization where the language is dominant?